Feeling overwhelmed when planning your trip to Madeira? Well, there’s no need to be!

 Some destinations have a clear “best time to visit” or a low season with categorically terrible weather.
 Not so with Madeira, which enjoys mild weather year-round.

 This is thanks to its subtropical climate as well as its exposure to an Atlantic breeze.
-Ocean temperatures vary between 18 ºC and 24 ºC all year round.
+Ocean temperatures vary between 18 潞C and 24 潞C all year round.

 The tourist high season is, predictably, still around the summer months of July and August.
 It will be the sunniest and also busiest time.
 Months like April, May, June and September still give you plenty of sunlight and great conditions for hiking and other outdoor activities.

-Winter in Madeira feels more like spring on the European continent, with temperatures still regularly reaching 20 ºC.
-However, the months of October to February are the wettest of the year.
+Winter in Madeira feels more like spring on the European continent, with temperatures still regularly reaching 20 潞C.
+However, the months of November to January are the wettest of the year.

-Ultimately there isn’t really a wrong time to go to Madeira, so you can plan a trip when it best suits you!
+Ultimately there isn’t truly a wrong time to go to Madeira, so you can plan a trip when it best suits you.

 2. Decide how long to stay for

-For a first-time trip to Madeira, we think 2 weeks is ideal, especially if you like to explore, go on road trips, and have plenty of time for activities.
+For a first-time trip to Madeira, we think 10 to 14 days is ideal, especially if you like to explore, go on road trips, and leave plenty of time for activities.

 The island is somewhat small, but also not that small.
-It still takes about 90 minutes to drive from one side to the other and there are numerous places to check out.
+It still takes at most about 90 minutes to drive from one side to the other and there are numerous places to check out.

-Long stays of a month or more are also an option.
-Digital nomads and remote workers have discovered the island in recent years.
+Long stays are also an option.
+Digital nomads and remote workers have discovered the island in recent years, often staying for months on end.

 3. Find your flights to Madeira